Webpack vs Vite Module Federation Comparison: Architecture, Configs & Fixes

 Shared scope behavior diverges significantly in production.
 Webpack merges shared modules into a single runtime chunk, while Vite maintains them as discrete ESM files.
 This architectural split directly impacts tree-shaking boundaries, hydration consistency, and concurrent mode compatibility.

 When react-dom versions diverge across federated boundaries, Webpack’s global registry triggers hydration mismatches and state leakage.
 The runtime attempts to reconcile DOM nodes using mismatched reconciler algorithms, resulting in checksum failures and forced client-side rehydration.
 Vite’s native ESM imports prevent registry collisions but require explicit version negotiation layers to avoid duplicate framework loads across isolated origins.
-For cross-app state management and deployment strategies, consult Module Federation and Micro-Frontend Architectures.
+The full procedure for collapsing this to one instance is in sharing a singleton React instance across remotes.

 Root Cause Analysis: Webpack’s runtime shares state via a global registry, causing hydration errors when react-dom versions diverge.
 Vite’s native ESM imports prevent registry collisions but require explicit version negotiation layers.